 Malala’s Magic Pencil (Malala Yousafzai)

 Hello, friends!
 Our book today is Malala’s Magic Pencil, written by Malala Yousafzai and illustrated by Kerascoët, the first picture book to tell the extraordinary story of Malala’s journey from schoolgirl to activist in her own words.
+When Malala was little, she watched a television show that featured a boy with a magical pencil.
+Whatever … Continue reading Malala’s Magic Pencil (Malala Yousafzai)

 Ruth Bader Ginsburg: The Case Of R.B.G. vs. Inequality (Jonah Winter)

 Hello friends!
 Our book today is Ruth Bader Ginsburg: The Case Of R.B.G. vs. Inequality, written by Jonah Winter and illustrated by Stacy Innerst, a picture book biography of the Supreme Court justice’s formative years.
+Born in Brooklyn to the children of Jewish immigrants, Ruth Bader learned early on that discrimination was a part of … Continue reading Ruth Bader Ginsburg: The Case Of R.B.G. vs. Inequality (Jonah Winter)

 The Case For Loving: The Fight For Interracial Marriage (Selina Alko)

 Hello, friends!
 Today’s review is The Case For Loving: The Fight For Interracial Marriage, written by Selina Alko and illustrated by Alko and Sean Qualls, which tells the true story of the family behind the landmark case of Loving v.
 Virginia.
+Mildred Jeter and Richard Loving grew up in a small town in Virginia.
+Both … Continue reading The Case For Loving: The Fight For Interracial Marriage (Selina Alko)

 Miss Paul And The President: The Creative Campaign For Women’s Right To Vote (Dean Robbins)

 Hello, friends!
-Today, we read Miss Paul And The President: The Creative Campaign For Women’s Right To Vote, written by Dean Robbins and illustrated by Nancy Zhang, a biography that tells the abbreviated story of Alice Paul, noted suffragist and women’s rights activist, and her unconventional methods for raising support for women’s right to vote.
+Today, we read Miss Paul And The President: The Creative Campaign For Women's Right To Vote, written by Dean Robbins and illustrated by Nancy Zhang, a biography that tells the abbreviated story of Alice Paul, noted suffragist and women's rights activist, and her unconventional methods for raising support for women's right to vote. … Continue reading Miss Paul And The President: The Creative Campaign For Women’s Right To Vote (Dean Robbins)